DC23/workflows/_episodes/02-snakefiles.md

 - "Snakemake follows Python syntax."
 - "Rules can have an input and/or outputs, and a command to be run."
 - "Snakemake only executes rules when required."
+- "The first rule in a `Snakefile` is called the default rule.
+It is executed if you don't specify a rule or target."
 ---

 Snakemake is one of many tools to automate file-based data processing